jcpowermac/hanlon-wiki/slice-image.md

    -n, --name OS_NAME          The logical name to use (os images only) -v, --version OS_VERSION    The version to use (os images only)
 ```
 In this command, the TYPE  that is included in the command must be one of the aforementioned image types (mk, os, or esxi) and the PATH that is included is the (local, perhaps even relative) path to the image ISO being added.
 The OS_NAME and OS_VERSION are strings that are required, but only when adding an OS image to the system.
-For the MK and ESXi image types these two parameters are not required (and are silently ignored if they are included as part of the “razor image add” command).
+For the MK and ESXi image types these two parameters are not required (and are silently ignored if they are included as part of the 'razor image add' command).

-Note that when it comes to these last two parameters (OS_NAME and OS_VERSION), care should be taken by the user to ensure that these strings correspond to the name and version for the OS instance being added (for example, one could use “ubuntu-amd64” and “11.10” for these two values when adding a 64-bit Ubuntu Oneiric ISO to the system).
+Note that when it comes to these last two parameters (OS_NAME and OS_VERSION), care should be taken by the user to ensure that these strings correspond to the name and version for the OS instance being added (for example, one could use 'ubuntu-amd64' and '11.10' for these two values when adding a 64-bit Ubuntu Oneiric ISO to the system).

 ## The image RESTful API

 The image slice does not support a RESTful API other than a fairly low-level RESTful resource model that is used during the iPXE boot process (and the OS provisioning process) to obtain the local path to resources that are needed during those two processes.
-Any attempts to access resources from this slice via REST will result in a “ProjectRazor::Error::Slice::NotImplemented” error being thrown (this error is mapped into an HTTP 403 error code).
+Any attempts to access resources from this slice via REST will result in a 'ProjectRazor::Error::Slice::NotImplemented' error being thrown (this error is mapped into an HTTP 403 error code).